keltex/urlautofix/README.md

 # urlautofix

-This is a simple jquery plugin to auto-fix URLs that are missing http:// or https:// in a html input.
+This is a simple jquery plugin to fix URLs that are missing http:// or https:// in an html input.
-For example you might commonly ask a user for a website URL.
-The often don't include http://.
+For example you might commonly a user for a website URL and they often forget to include the http://.
 This plugin automatically adds the prefix when the input's change event occurs.

 ## Usage